jezdez/textmate-missingdrawer/Readme.markdown

     $ curl -Lo MissingDrawer.zip http://github.com/downloads/jezdez/textmate-missingdrawer/MissingDrawer_2010-08-20.zip; unzip MissingDrawer.zip; open MissingDrawer.tmplugin; rm -f MissingDrawer.zip

+Want a blue sidebar?
+Just run this:

+    $ defaults write com.macromates.TextMate MDBlueSidebar 1

+Change the `1` to a `0` if you change your mind.
+Preferences UI is planned for the future.

 ## Authors

 The source code is released under the MIT license.
 Please see LICENSE for more information.